dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 - An error string with a description of the status code
 - An `NSError` object

-This object is defined in IntuneMAMEnrollmentStatus.h, along with the specific status codes that can be returned.
+This object is defined in `IntuneMAMEnrollmentStatus.h`, along with the specific status codes that can be returned.

 ### Sample code